volodymyrhudyma/blog/content/blog/usememo-in-react.md

 // ...
 ```

-We allow complex calculations only if the **div** element has been clicked.
+We only allow complex calculations if the **div** element has been clicked.

-Clicking on the **button** element should not be blocked anymore:
+Clicking on the **button** element should no longer be blocked:

 ![Example with using useMemo hook](/img/fast.gif "Example with using useMemo hook")

 ## Do not overuse it

-It is extremely easy to overuse the **useMemo** hook after learning all its benefits.
+It is extremely easy to overuse the **useMemo** hook after you have learned all its advantages.

-Be careful, as sometimes the savings are so minimal that it is not worth making the code more complex.
+Be careful, because sometimes the savings are so minimal that it is not worth making the code more complex.

 #### Example #1